 - The relevant question of the protection of Whistleblowers is not well reflected in the Lokpal Act and Whistleblower Protection Act.
 Analyse.

 - Analyse if Jan Dhan Yojana can fix the problem of financial inclusion in India.
 How is PMJDY different from the earlier Financial Inclusion Plan – Swabhimaan?

-- What is project Mausam?
+- What is Project Mausam?
 Analyze the possible effect of project Mausam to counter China’s influence.

-- Can India’s Act East policy be considered Look East Policy 2.0?
+- Can India’s Act East policy be considered to Look East Policy 2.0?
 Critically evaluate, explaining the changes in policy, if any.

 - Comment on the need for reforms in IMF.
-As an emerging super power, what is the significance of BRICS Bank and AIIB Bank to India?.
+As an emerging superpower, what is the significance of BRICS Bank and AIIB Bank to India?.

-- How crucial are the relations with the two land locked countries in the Himalayas – Nepal and Bhutan – for India in the 21st century?
+- How crucial are the relations with the two landlocked countries in the Himalayas – Nepal and Bhutan – for India in the 21st century?
 Critically assess the possibilities.

-- The landmark 2005 civil nuclear deal between India and US is still in limbo.
+- The landmark 2005 civil nuclear deal between India and the US is still in limbo.
 What are the major hindrances to the implementation of the deal?
 What are the steps taken by both countries to make the deal practical?

 - Comment on the need for reforms in United Nations.
-Critically evaluate India’s demand for a permanent seat in UN security council.
+Critically evaluate India’s demand for a permanent seat in the UN security council.

 - What is the Overseas Citizenship Scheme of India?
 Can OCI be construed as dual citizenship?